EmmanuelDemey/codelab-elastic/step2/README.md

   period: 10s
 ```

-* Metricbeat should automatically create Kibana dashboard
+* Metricbeat should automatically create Kibana dashboards
 * Metricbeat should send the data directly to Elasticsearch

-In order to start you should executed the following commands :
+In order to start Metricbeat, you should execut the following commands :

 ```shell
 sudo chown root config/metricbeat/metricbeat.yml